Skip navigation

 Closed circuit television

 1. The University has established Closed Circuit Television in buildings as well as in external areas across campus.
-The purpose of close circuit television is to monitor activities within buildings and on site, and where appropriate record events for subsequent investigation or reference to police.
+The purpose of close circuit television is to monitor activities within buildings and on site, and, where appropriate, record events for subsequent investigation or reference to police.

 Community awareness and individual responsibility